MarianaDwarka/marianadwarka.github.io/src/content/blog/time-series-projects.md

 # Project 2: EDA, K-means, AutoARIMA, Prophet, LSTM

-<a class="btn btn-outline ml-5" href="https://www.kaggle.com/code/marianadwarka/eda-k-means-auto-arima-prophet-lstm?scriptVersionId=144608586" target="_blank"> EDA, K-means, AutoARIMA, Prophet, LSTM</a>
+<a class="btn btn-outline ml-5" href="https://www.kaggle.com/code/marianadwarka/eda-k-means-auto-arima-prophet-lstm?scriptVersionId=144608586" target="_blank">Visit Notebook (EDA, K-means, AutoARIMA, Prophet, LSTM)</a>

 The project undertakes a comprehensive analysis and predictive modeling using the "Online Retail Transaction" dataset, which records transactions from an online retail business, including details about products purchased, quantity, price, customer, and country of origin.
 The breadth and depth of the data present a unique opportunity to extract meaningful insights on buying behaviors and optimize business strategies.
 Below, each phase of the project is detailed, emphasizing its objective and applied methodologies.